mcmullarkey/local-dougdoug/README.md

 - DougDoug's [Babagaboosh](https://github.com/DougDougGithub/Babagaboosh) repo
 - [His video](https://youtu.be/W3id8E34cRQ?si=oRPEyZjjm58Z0lTv) where he created a system of proprietary AIs that completed the children's game Pajama Sam

-This repo's AI system can all run locally on a 2019 Intel Chip Macbook Pro in near real-time for smaller Ollama models `phi3.5` and `qwen2:1.5b`.
+This repo's AI system can all run locally on a 2019 Intel Chip Macbook Pro in near real-time for smaller Ollama models `phi3.5` and `qwen2.5:1.5b`.

 ## Using with Docker (Recommended)

 Still to do:
 - Push image to Dockerhub
-- Make sure we can change MODELFILE_BASE_PATH as needed
-- Make sure all create_model.sh files have execute permissions
 - Debug issue with character animation not playing

-- Add section on building Docker image yourself
+### On MacOS

 Because this uses text-to-speech we need to set up our local machine to interface with the Docker image.

-On MacOS:

 We'll use `homebrew` as the primary installer.
 If you haven't already installed `homebrew` open the terminal and run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`